NYPL/discovery-sandbox/README.md

 ## Client Id and Secret
 We are environment variables to make authorized requests to NYPL's API platform.
 The `clientId` and `clientSecret` environment variables should be received from a developer in the NYPL Digital Department.

+Please check the [EBSVARS](EBSVARS.md) documentation for more information.

 ## Contributing

 Cut branches off of the `development` branch, and open pull requests against `development`.